YaroslavaMalaya/ClientServer1/README.md

 ## Server and Client Interaction
 Initialization: The server must be running before the client attempts to connect.\
+Thread: When the client connects, the server generates a new thread to handle client requests.
+This allows the server to manage multiple clients at the same time.\
 Command Order: The client always initiates the communication by sending a command.
 The server listens and responds accordingly.\
 Data Transfer: For commands involving file transfers (GET, PUT), the server performs file system operations and sends a confirmation message.\
 Response Waiting: After sending a command, the client waits for the server's response before proceeding to the next command.\